 Scania is responding to the great transformation in logistics brought by digitalisation, connectivity and the demand for sustainability.

-During 2019, Scania has focused on increasing the fill rate in our packaging but also on using more sustainable packaging materials.
+To succeed, we continuously focus on increasing the fill rate in our packaging but also on using more sustainable packaging materials.

-From 2020 we demand that wood based packaging must be FSC or PEFC certified.
-We have started the journey to reduce our use of virgin plastics and transfer to recycled or bio based plastics with the target to reach at least 80% by 2025.
+From 2020 we require that all suppliers of wood based packaging are FSC or PEFC certified.
+We have also started the journey to reduce the use of virgin plastics and transfer to recycled or bio based plastics with the target to reach at least 80% by 2025.
 Progress is measured annually and in 2022 we reached a level of 58% recycled content on the returnable packaging assortment.